 They are relatively sweeter than shallots and have a subtle flavor, making them perfect in dishes where you want the onion flavor without it being too overpowering.

 Try using pearl onions in stews, casseroles, and braised dishes.
-If you haven't used them before but would like to try them, I love them in South Indian dishes and use them to prepare Kerala Beef Fry, as well as different coconut chutneys, or Cabbage Thoran.
+If you haven't used them before but would like to try them, I love them in South Indian dishes and use them to prepare Kerala Beef Fry and different coconut chutneys, or Cabbage Thoran.

 Scallions, also known as green onions, are another great alternative to shallots.
 They have a milder taste than shallots but provide the same subtle sweetness, and are especially good when used raw.

 They are a perfect substitute for garnishing and give dishes a little bit more color.
-You can use either whole or sliced green onion, and it is preferred to add them in the final minutes of cooking to get the best flavor out of them.
+You can use whole or sliced green onion, and it is preferred to add them in the final minutes of cooking to get the best flavor.

 Add them chopped to salads or on top of stir-fries, or use them to cook dishes like Schezwan Sauce.